Plainview, Tennessee: History

 Plainview would emerge into a thriving community following volunteer efforts towards the community's school, which was built in the 1920s.
 The school would close in the mid-20th century, prompting residents to convert the building into a community center following the donation of the structure by the Union County Board of Education to the Plainview Community Club.

-In 1981, the nearby city of Luttrell would establish proposed plans to annex the Plainview community, prompting community members to form a activist group and file a lawsuit against Luttrell in the Union County Chancery Court.
+In 1981, the nearby city of Luttrell would establish proposed plans to annex the Plainview community, prompting community members to form an activist group and file a lawsuit against Luttrell in the Union County Chancery Court.
 The court would side in favor of Plainview, halting Luttrell from annexing the community, but would require the community to incorporate into a city in order to avoid the annexation into Luttrell.
 Plainview would incorporate into a city in 1992.
 The city government has subsequently paved many local streets, installed street lighting, enacted zoning, provided a mass recycling location and developed a walking trail.